mkromberg/link/docs/index.md

 To continue your journey towards getting set up with Link, you will want to read:

+* [Getting Started](GettingStarted/index.md), to see how to set up your first links, and learn about exporting existing application code to source files.
 * [Setting up your environment](GettingStarted/Setup.md), for a discussion of how to set up Link-based development and runtime environments.
 * [Technical Details and Limitations](Discussion/TechDetails.md), if you want to know about the full range of APL objects that are supported, and some of the edge cases that are not yet supported by Link.